codeananda/codeananda/README.md

 ### 🤔 Why `codeananda`?

 The suffix "-ananda" comes from Sanskrit and means "bliss" or "happiness."
 I'm a spiritual person who loves meditation and yoga and wants to bring joy into all I do.
-So, I remind myself daily that my work (`code`) can and should bring happiness (`-ananda`).
+So, I remind myself daily that I want my work (`code`) to bring happiness (`-ananda`).

 <!--